 Accommodations are made on an individual basis.
 Such accommodations may include, but are not limited to, an extension of time, the use of a computer, the use of a calculator, and, where appropriate to the disability, an alternative mode of assessment.
 These tests take place in the Testing and Placement Center.

 Discuss your need for special testing accommodations with each instructor at the beginning of the semester.
 If requested, show your instructor a copy of your approved Accommodations Checklist.
 It is not necessary for you to discuss the details of your disability with your instructor unless you want to.
 It may be best to see your instructor during office hours.

-Two weeks before each test, pick up a copy of the Test Accommodations Form from the Testing and Placement Center located in the Finlenson Center.
-Provide the form to the instructor to complete their portion, then return it to the Testing and Placement Center at least 3 days before the test.
-If you have any questions, call (661) 395-4334.
+Two weeks before each test, pick up a copy of the Test Accommodations Form from the Testing and Placement Center located in CSS 14 or print the PDF copy at the link above.
+Provide the form to the instructor to complete their portion, then return it to the Testing and Placement Center at least three days before the test.
+If you have any questions, please call (661) 395-4334.

 If possible, remind your instructor of special testing arrangements before the test.

 You will be required to take the test on the same day as the rest of your class, unless other arrangements are made.